 - Another way of saying it is that since the RBI holds part of the bank’s deposit, that portion, as defined by the CRR, remains secure.

 - The Central Reserve Ratio (CRR) controls inflation by increasing to dissuade banks from lending more if inflation is high.

 - CRR is also linked to the base rate of loans, which is the rate below which banks cannot lend.

 - CRR helps control the supply of money in the economy.
 When CRR reduces, it has a positive effect on the economy.

 CRR affects the level of liquidity in the country’s economy and as such, has a direct bearing on inflation.
 You can think of CRR as one of the faucets the RBI has to control the supply of money in the economy.

-If inflation is high and the supply of money is pushing it higher, the RBI can decide to turn up the CRR requirement and thereby reduce the capacity of banks to lend.
-With less loans there is less money flowing through the economy and less pressure on inflation.
+RBI can raise CRR to curb inflation, thus reducing the lending capacity of a bank.
+With less loans, there is less money flowing through the economy and less pressure on inflation.